Skip to main content

 The Revenue Opportunity

-Multiply across 20–30 weddings a year, and custom templates are adding $1,000–2,000+ to your bottom line with almost no extra work.
-The template is designed once and reused (with updated text) for similar events.
+Multiply across a full season of weddings, and custom templates add up to meaningful recurring revenue with almost no extra work — the template is designed once and reused (with updated text) for similar events.

-The key insight: couples don't see a $25 template cost — they see a "custom branded photo booth experience" that's worth $50–100 as part of a $500–1,500 booth package.
+The key insight: couples don't see a $25 template cost — they see a "custom branded photo booth experience" that's a small part of a much larger booth package.
 The perceived value far exceeds the cost.

 Building Your Wedding Template Portfolio